 - ⅛ tsp cayenne pepper

 Cook quinoa.
 Rinse quinoa under cold water.
 Add to pot with 1 cup cold salted water.
 Bring to a boil.
 Reduce heat, cover and simmer for 15 minutes.
 Remove from heat, covered, let stand for 5 minutes.
 Fluff with a fork and cool to room temperature.

 Peel sweet potatoes and cut into 1-inch chunks.
 Place in a pot and add enough cold salted water to cover.
 Bring to a boil, then cover and simmer gently until potatoes are just tender, 3 to 5 minutes.
 Be careful not to overcook.

-Drain well, place in a bowl and toss with 1 tbsp balsamic vinegar.
+Drain well, place in a bowl and toss with 1 tbsp balsamic vinegar and 1 tbsp maple syrup.
 Once cool, stir in red onion, pecans and parsley.

-Whisk remaining vinegar with oil, salt and cayenne.
+Whisk remaining vinegar with oil, maple syrup, salt and cayenne.
 Toss with potatoes, then sprinkle with cheese and gently toss again.